nasa/Transform-to-Open-Science/resources/open_science_cookbook/code_learning_resources.md

 *A list of recommended tutorials for learning how to code and analyze data.*

 ## General Coding Best Practices
-- [Guidance](https://data.agu.org/resources/jupyter-notebooks-guidance) for authors: Jupyter Notebooks
+- [Guidance](https://data.agu.org/resources/jupyter-notebooks-guidance) for authors on utilizing Jupyter Notebooks
-- The Turing Way [handbook](https://the-turing-way.netlify.app/welcome) to reproducible, ethical and collaborative data science
+- The Turing Way [handbook](https://the-turing-way.netlify.app/reproducible-research/reproducible-research.html) has an in-depth guide to participating in reproducible, ethical and collaborative data science
 - A [Guide](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021EA001797) to Using GitHub for Developing and Versioning Data Standards and Reporting Formats

-- Open coding and data learning materials: [The Carpentries](https://carpentries.org/)
+## Workshops, Classes, and Trainings
+- [The Carpentries](https://carpentries.org/) has a wide variety of workshops, including Plotting and Programming in Python, Programming with Python, Programming with R, and R for Reproducible Scientific Analysis as well as applied programming for a few scientific disciplines and community developed lessons.
+You can find their most up-to-date list of course offerings [here](https://carpentries.org/workshops-curricula/).
+- PyData has a library of [videos](https://www.youtube.com/user/PyDataTV) on a wide variety of datat science topics, including introductions to various coding languages.
+PyData is a project of [NumFOCUS](https://numfocus.org/).
+- The "quickstart" guide to [Pangeo](https://pangeo.io/quickstart.html), a "community platform for big data science" for the global scientific community
+-

 ## Python Learning Resources
 - A [Guide](https://gist.github.com/kenjyco/69eeb503125035f21a9d) to python basics